-The cutoff date—or the date to file an adjustment of status application—in the EB-2 category for individuals born in China will remain at June 8, 2019, in December.
+The cutoff date—or the date to file an adjustment of status application—in the EB-2 category for individuals born in China will remain on June 8, 2019, in December.
 All other countries will retrogress to Nov.
 1, 2022, in December.

 Focus on boosting your qualifications

 Given the long wait times for EB-2 NIW green cards for individuals born in India or China, I suggest focusing on boosting your qualifications that will make you a candidate for the EB-1A based on extraordinary ability.

 Often, individuals I talk with unknowingly already meet the EB-1A requirements or are super close to doing so.
 Take a look at this previous Ask Sophie™ column in which I walk through the requirements for both the EB-1A and the EB-2 NIW green card, and take a listen to my chat with my colleague Nadia Zaidi for tips on developing and collecting your portfolio of accomplishments.

 What you should know about work visas?

 All work visas—or nonimmigrant visas, which allow individuals to only stay temporarily in the United States—are tied to a job and an employer or agent petitioner.
 That means you cannot apply for a work visa on your own.
 An employer must sponsor you for a work visa and submit an application to U.S. Citizenship and Immigration Services (USCIS) on your behalf.